 Somkid Jatusripitak: Chai Noi of Pracharath

 Once the brainmaster of the government’s Pracharath initiative, Somkid has since been stripped of responsibility in many projects.
 The economics guru once complained he felt like walking on one leg, as he no longer has the authority to push many programs toward their goals.
-Chai Noi is a wheelchair-bound character in popular TV soap Ban Sai Thong.
+Chai Noi is a character who has disabilities in popular TV soap Ban Sai Thong.

 Wissanu Krea-ngam: Sri Thanonchai